pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 	- take long walks around the city
 	- like Manet
 - Movies are events that all people of different classes go to
+#### Sloan, Hairdresser's Window, 1907
+- gives a glimpse of nyc becoming a big center
+- gives a sense of isolationism and interconnectedness
+- **Ashcan artists work with grays**
+	- set mostly in New York City
 -
 ## Stieglitz
 ## The Armory Show